Explore-AI/udt-clean-water-toolkit/README.md

 ## 1. Overview

 Development of a clean water toolkit that combines aspects of a digital twin and clean water modelling/analysis.
+The project is funded by Ofwat in collaboration with Thames Water and Severn Trent Water.

 ## 2. Project structure